spoorcc/jupyter-gdb-kernel/README.md

 # GDB kernel for Jupyter Notebooks

-This kernel can be used to show GDB commands in Jupyter Notebooks
+This kernel can be used to show GDB commands in Jupyter Notebooks.
+Currently only single lined commands are supported.
+Also either a `gdbserver` or access to the notebook server is needed to open a target to debug.

 ## Installation